 We would like to apologize in advance for any inconvenience these scenarios may cause during your visit.
 Thank you for supporting Campus Recreation in providing you with a safe facility.

 David Karspeck Memorial Video

-The David Karspeck Memorial Video was created out of a tragedy to serve as both a venue to focus on the importance of risk management in recreation and sports venues and to honor the wishes of the family who lost a son in a preventable incident in the Colorado State University Student Recreation Center.
+The David Karspeck Memorial Video was created out of a tragedy to serve as a reminder of the importance of risk management in recreation and sports venues and to honor the wishes of the family who lost a son in a preventable incident in the Colorado State University Student Recreation Center.

 In November 2004, David Charles Henry Karspeck died from asphyxiation in the Student Recreation Center pool.
 It was a preventable accident that involved hypoxic breathing (breath-holding) practice by David and a distracted student aquatic staff member.
 Campus Recreation discussed with David’s parents how to simultaneously honor and utilize David’s memory for training Campus Recreation student staff about preventative risk management.
 Since 2005, Campus Recreation has presented David’s story as part of the student staff annual training.
 His memorial plaque that graces the lobby of the Student Recreation Center serves as a tribute and a stark reminder of risk management practices for new and returning student employees.

 In 2012 this video was completed to represent David’s story and emphasize risk management during student staff training.
 David’s mother, Pat Karspeck, and brother Will Karspeck, a CSU Campus Recreation student employee, appear in the video.
 Their powerful message illustrates eloquently why Campus Recreation is committed to practicing preventative risk management.